Jeff Mattson Guitar & vocals

 a good song, they can find a way to jam on it.

-dose of psychedelia.
-Jeff is also a strong original songwriter and his work is prominently featured on five albums (Donna Jean & the Tricksters
+healthy dose of psychedelia.
+Jeff is also a strong original songwriter and his work is prominently featured on five original albums, including several pieces

 Rob has played music on both keyboard and guitar since the age of 6 and has been a professional musician all his adult life.
 For over ten years in the

 80s and early 90s he was keyboardist for the hit TV show The Cosby Show and its spin off It's A Different World.

 Rob toured with R&B sensation Freddie Jackson in the late '80s before joining The Zen Tricksters.
 Rob spent eleven years touring and